 In general, dietary supplements for immune health seem to be safe.
 However, evidence does exist that some products might be misbranded, which means that the ingredients listed on the label might not actually be contained in the product.
 Also, some products could contain substances not even reported on the labels.
 When choosing an immune health product:

-- Look for products displaying third-party seals such as BSCG, Informed Sport, NSF, or USP.
+- Look for products displaying third-party seals such as BSCG, Informed Sport, NSF Sport, or USP.

 - Consider products that do not list multiple ingredients on the label.